kellymore/kellymore/README.md

 # Hi all! 👋

-I'm Kelly More — a full stack software engineer currently advocating for developers at an awesome fintech company during the day, and helping new coders fight imposter syndrome at night 🦸‍♀️
+I'm Kelly More — I currently work @Dwolla as a Developer Advocate full time and @MakeSoil as a Software Engineer and Data Scientist part time.

 When I'm not working I :